 So hooks are one of the least expensive, most efficient, and easiest ways to store you bike.
 But why would you want to go with the hooks from Park Tool over those from Home Depot?
 For starters, Park has a number of different hooks, specifically designed for bikes in different applications.

 Park offers two different hook thread options with three different sized hooks for each thread.
-If you’re not planning on threading the hooks into wood, Park offers hooks with a machine thread so you could attach them to metal plate, C-Channel, or other flat objects.
+If you’re not planning on threading the hooks into the wood, Park offers hooks with a machine thread so you could attach them to metal plates, C-Channel, or other flat objects.
 To differentiate the two, the machine thread hooks have a black vinyl coating.
 Note that only the black hook shown directly above is a Park Tool hook, the other black hooks pictured throughout the story are not from Park Tool.

 The same three hook sizes are also offered with a wood thread, so they can be installed directly into wood once a pilot hole has been drilled.
 Note that the pilot hole size varies by the hook – the smallest 451 hook recommends using a 1/4″ or 6mm drill bit for the pilot hole.
 Both the 471 and 471XX recommend using a slightly larger 11/32″ bit due to the larger size of the hook.

 That brings us to the three sizes – the 450/451 (machine thread/wood thread), 470/471, and 470XX/471XX.
-At the smallest end, the 55mm wide 450/451 is sort of your standard, old school bike hook.
+At the smallest end, the 55mm wide 450/451 is sort of your standard, old-school bike hook.
 If your collection includes nothing but skinny tires, this one should be sufficient.
 But as soon as you start tracking into modern mountain bike territory, the 75mm wide 470/471 is a better option.
 It will still work for any road bike, but the wider hook will work with most mountain bikes including many plus bikes.
 Finally, the 470XX/471XX is the heavyweight of the group with a 125mm wide hook that’s big enough for most fat bikes.

 I have a separate rack that I use for bikes with dropbars since the spacing is too narrow for mountain bikes, so I opted for the 471 and 471XX.
 The 471 is big enough to work with any mountain bike or plus bike I currently have, and the 471XX works with all of my fat bikes.
 It’s also perfectly acceptable to use a larger hook for smaller wheels and tires, though the bigger hooks are more expensive.
 Honestly, unless I only planned on hanging road bikes, I would probably skip the 451 in favor of the 471 since it’s more versatile and almost the same price.